Working poor: Relative

-A profile of the working poor in the US

-According to a 2017 report from the US Bureau of Labor Statistics 4.5% of all people working or looking for work for at least 27 weeks in the previous year had incomes below the poverty level.
-10.9% of those were employed part-time, and 2.9% were employed full-time.
-The occupations that have the highest poverty rate are agricultural jobs, such as farming, service sector jobs, such as fast food or retail, and the construction industry, at 9.7%, 9.0% and 7.1% respectively.
-The largest ethnicity groups of the working poor are African-American and Hispanics or Latinos, both at 7.9%, with whites at 3.9% and Asian at 2.9%.
-Women are far more likely than men to be working and in poverty, 10% vs 5.6%.
-While the majority of the working poor have a high school diploma or less, 5% have some college education, 3.2% have an associate degree, and 1.5% have a bachelor's degree or higher.
-Families with children are four times as likely as a single person to live in poverty, with families headed by single women making up 16% of all working poor families.

 Prevalence and trends

 In 2018, according to the US Census Bureau's official definition of poverty, 38.1 million US citizens were below the poverty line (11.8% of the population).
 However this number includes children under 18 years of age, elders over 65, and people with disabilities who cannot work.
 The poverty rate of people between the ages of 18 and 64 was 10.7%, or 21.1 million people.
 Of these, nearly half, 5.1%, were working at least part-time.

 Using the US Census Bureau's definition of poverty, the working poverty rate seems to have remained relatively stable since 1978.
 There is some controversy around this measurement, namely how the dollar amounts that make up the poverty threshold are calculated.
-In 1961, the Department of Agriculture came out with an "economy food plan" to be used as a temporarily during an emergency or when a family is in need.
+In 1961, the US Department of Agriculture came out with an "economy food plan" to be used as a temporarily during an emergency or when a family is in need.
 This plan did not account for any food consumption outside of the home, and while it was considered nutritious, it was limited in variety and monotonous, thus the temporary designation.
 The US government took this number and—because the average family at the time spent one-third of their income on food—multiplied it by three.
 This has remained the standard way to set the poverty thresholds.
 The food plan has not changed, it has only been adjusted for inflation.
 One argument is that this is no longer an accurate way to measure poverty because the average lifestyle has changed dramatically since the 1960s.